pH7Software/pH7-Social-Dating-CMS/README.md

 Just clone the repository, make your changes and then make a push ;-)

-*WARNING, your code/modification must be quality.*
+*WARNING, your code/modification must be of excellent quality.*

 --We manually validate all the improvements and changes.--